By Eva Krick

-In the SKAPE seminar, I would like to discuss a first outline of a research proposal that I am developing.
+In the SKAPE seminar associated with this post, I will discuss the first outline of a research proposal that I am developing.
 It focuses on the involvement of ‘lay’ or ‘citizen experts’ in knowledge and advice production through practices such as citizen science, service user involvement and certain forms of citizen panels.

 The EU’s White paper on citizen science, for instance, promotes collaborative research networks that involve non-scientists into data collection, question development and co-creation of scientific culture, “leading in turn to a more democratic research based on evidence and informed decision-making” (So-cientise 2014, 10).

 Along similar lines, participants of citizen juries in Scottish health policy are expected to draw conclusions that are ‘representative of the wider public’ and to bring with them “the good sense and wisdom born of their own knowledge and experience” (Scottish Health Council 2014, 1).

 This double normative promise can be a huge asset in times of dwindling levels of trust in both political and knowledge elites.
 Against the background of a declining commitment to traditional channels of participation (for example, elections, political parties and interest groups) and disappointments with the closedness, biases, elitism and rigidity of science, these institutions can, in the ideal case, contribute to counter the failings of representative democracy as well as of the science system.